wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 ### Landscape Overhauls

 :::caution Important!
-All of the mods in this section require [LOD generation](https://vivanewvegas.moddinglinked.com/lod.html).
+All of the mods in this section require LOD generation.
+Instructions are provided in the [Viva New Vegas - LOD Guide](https://vivanewvegas.moddinglinked.com/lod.html).
 :::

 [New Vegas Landscape Overhaul Re-Remastered (NVLORR)](https://www.nexusmods.com/newvegas/mods/74218) - Adds new life the the Mojave Wasteland by making bland locations more detailed.